kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/17-sticky-header/02-sticky-header-p2.md

 const highlightSection = new HighlightSection();
 const smoothScrolling = new SmoothScrolling(); // add this line
 ```

+### Test it out
+* Click on the links and watch the page magically scroll

 ## Next - Build a Modal